-As a generic TLD linked to a regulated sector, .HEALTH demands greater scrutiny, robust protection measures and adequate assurance that the domain will be operated in the public interest.
+As a generic TLD linked to a regulated sector, .HEALTH and its variants demand greater scrutiny, robust protection measures and adequate assurance that the domain will be operated in the public interest.
 The Government of France is issuing this Early Warning towards that objective.

-The Government of Benin has long recognized that health online carries specific risks, affecting consumers, the marketplace and governments.
-The Government believes that the .HEALTH TLD should be operated with a well-defined quality assurance scheme, designed as an integral part of the TLD's business model.
+The Government of France has long recognized that health online carries specific risks, affecting consumers, the marketplace and governments.
+It has led the way by engaging with the Health On the Net (HON) Foundation to apply agreed quality criteria for protection of consumers and maintaining trust in the online health marketplace, to health websites operated under the ccTLD ".fr".
+This experience underscores the government's belief that the .HEALTH TLD and its language variants should be operated with a well-defined quality assurance scheme, designed as an integral part of the TLD's business model.

-However, Afilias, which is currently applying for over 300 gTLDs, intends to create an open and generic TLD, with a business model that cannot sufficiently protect consumers, at any volume of names projected.
-For example, the application states that requests for domain registrations will be handled on a first-come, first-served basis with a validation process only at the Sunrise phase.
-Bids will be taken for popular and attractive domains (premium names).
-There are no content or use restrictions for the TLD.
-In other words, there are no quality assurance measures to protect the health consumer.
+However, dotHealth Limited intends to create an open and generic TLD.
+As described in the application, the TLD cannot sufficiently protect consumers.
+For example, requests for domain registrations will be handled on a first-come, first-served basis with a validation process only at the Sunrise phase.
+The application states that it intends to create a governance council of key sector stakeholders to advise on policies.
+However, policy areas are not identified, nor are domain eligibility requirements mentioned.
 The application itself is generic: it does not demonstrate knowledge of the specific risks of health online, nor provide sufficient evidence of policies and other measures to ensure the protection of consumers from the types of misuse, fraud and malicious activities known to target online health in particular.

 Addressing these aspects alone is not enough, however.
-It would be a mistake for ICANN to consider .HEALTH as merely another commercial name and to proceed in allocating the TLD in that light.
+Consistent with its objective to protect the public interest, ICANN should not consider .HEALTH and its language variants as merely another generic name and should not proceed in allocating the TLD in this round.
 Health is a cross-border concern, and the domain instead must be seen as a TLD with a significant potential for the global community.
-Acknowledging the public interest in this respect demands that the name be evaluated accordingly.
-Clearly, it is not in the public interest to entrust an entity which is not affiliated with, endorsed by, or otherwise connected to the health community with the responsibility of operating the .HEALTH TLD.
+Clearly, it is not in the public interest to entrust an entity which is not affiliated with, endorsed by, or otherwise connected to the global health community with the responsibility for operating the .HEALTH TLD or its language variants.

-Earlier this year the World Health Organization, a number of NGOs and other members of the health community solicited ICANN and the GAC to postpone the attribution of the .HEALTH TLD to the next round, to allow consultation with the global health community on how to manage and operate the TLD.The Government of France aligns itself with this request and with the other Early Warnings for the .HEALTH TLD.
+Earlier this year the World Health Organization, a number of NGOs and other members of the health community solicited ICANN and the GAC to postpone the attribution of the .HEALTH TLD to the next round, to allow consultation with the global health community on how to manage and operate the TLD.
+The Government of France aligns itself with this request and with the other Early Warnings for the .HEALTH TLD.